the-turing-way/the-turing-way/open_science.md

 – Redistribute: the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)

-Researchers generate a great deal of educational resources in the course of teaching students and each other (at workshops, for example).

 ### Equity, Diversity, Inclusion